← All articles

 4. Reactions seem random when they're actually systematic — just delayed and cumulative

 This is not intuitive.
 Human memory naturally connects cause and effect when they occur close together in time.
-A reaction that occurs 18 hours after eating is essentially impossible to attribute correctly without written records.
+A reaction that occurs 18 hours after eating is essentially impossible to attribute correctly without written records — which is exactly why consistent food logging matters.

 ⚠️ Important